 According to the official website, the Diurex Water Pills ingredients will help reduce fluid retention and bloating, but we couldn’t locate published clinical studies linking the formula to weight-loss.
 At DietSpotlight, finding concrete science supporting the claims is critical.
-If there’s no science, we have concerns.
+If there’s none, we have concerns.

+So, here is the final take on this supplement.
 After thorough consideration of Diurex Water Pills, we’ve come to a conclusion.
-There are positives, like the length of time the company has been in business and we noticed favorable customer comments, but we can’t recommend it because of there’s no clinical studies supporting weight-loss claims.
+There are positives, like the length of time the company has been in business and we noticed favorable customer comments, but we have reservations recommending it because there are no clinical studies supporting weight-loss claims.
 Plus, we’re concerned about the FDA warning letter.

 If you’d like to slim down, we suggest going with a product offering proven effectiveness without side effects.
-A good price and supportive cusotmer service team are also important.
+A good price and supportive customer service team are also important.

-One of the best supplements we’ve seen in 2015 is one called Leptigen.
-The formula contains a four-ingredient proprietary blend, which has been shown in published studies to ignite fat loss and enhance metabolism.
+Among the best products we’ve seen in 2015 is one called Leptigen.
+The formula contains a four-ingredient proprietary blend, which has been shown in published studies to help ignite fat loss and enhance metabolism.
 There’s no one talking about negative side effects and the comments online show people seeing excellent results.

 Also, the company that makes Leptigen shows confidence in the product by offering a Special Trial Offer, a good decision.